parinthorn/summer-project/README.md

 # summer-project

 This will need SLEP toolbox.
-I can be download here http://www.yelab.net/software/SLEP/
+It is available here http://www.yelab.net/software/SLEP/